 As the challenges with the technology became more apparent, interest waned (see “Hype about Hydrogen”), and Bush started emphasizing biofuels instead.
 In 2009, the Obama administration cut funding for fuel-cell vehicle R&D. The energy secretary at the time, Steven Chu, said it would take a miracle for fuel-cell vehicles to succeed.
 (Actually, he said it would take four.
 See “Q&A: Steven Chu.”)

 But miracles do happen.
 Since 2009, the costs involved with fuel-cell vehicles have fallen.
 The prototypes that GM and Toyota built a few years ago cost well over $1 million each.
 Now Toyota says its goal is to sell its fuel-cell sedan for less than $100,000.
 Costs fell as Toyota found ways to reduce the number of parts in its fuel-cell system and to decrease the amount of costly platinum needed.
 The company says it’s pushing hard on R&D for manufacturing technology, among other things, to lower costs still more ahead of the 2015 launch.
+Chris Hostetter, vice president of strategic planning at Toyota Motor Sales, U.S.A, says the sedan might go for as little as $50,000, which would make it cheaper than Tesla’s Model S electric vehicle, which has a similar range (other electric vehicles are cheaper, but require frequent recharging).
+“We may surprise people with the advances we’ve made,” Hostetter says.

 “Costs have come down at a pretty steady rate,” says Daniel Sperling, director of the Institute for Transportation Studies at the University of California at Davis and a member of California’s Air Resources Board, which oversees vehicle emissions regulations.
 “Most people in the auto industry think that, once in large-scale production, cost won’t be a barrier.”